Steven Jackson

-Steven Rashad Jackson (born July 22, 1983) is an American former football running back who played in the National Football League (NFL) for 12 seasons, primarily with the St. Louis Rams.
-He played college football at Oregon State and was selected in the first round of the 2004 NFL Draft by the Rams, where he spent his first nine seasons.
-In his final three seasons, he was a member of the Atlanta Falcons from 2013 to 2014 and the New England Patriots in 2015.
-Named to three Pro Bowls and two All-Pro teams during his Rams tenure, Jackson is the franchise's all-time leading rusher.
+Steven Rashad Jackson (born July 22, 1983) is an American former professional football running back who played in the National Football League (NFL) for 12 seasons, primarily with the St. Louis Rams.
+He played college football for the Oregon State Beavers, twice receiving third-team All-American and first-team All-Pac-10 honors.

+Jackson was selected in the first round of the 2004 NFL draft by the Rams, where he spent his first nine seasons.
+During his St. Louis tenure, he became the franchise's all-time leading rusher, in addition to receiving three Pro Bowl and two second-team All-Pro selections.
+In his final three seasons, Jackson was a member of the Atlanta Falcons and New England Patriots.

-Early years
+Early life

 Jackson was born in Las Vegas, Nevada, and was a running back for Eldorado High School.
 He was named the Sunrise Regional MVP and rushed for 6,396 yards and 81 touchdowns for the Sundevils.
 Eldorado lost in the state final his senior year to McQueen High School (Reno, Nevada).
 He also lettered four years in track and field, recording a 10.6 in the 100 meters as a junior, and was a member of the 4 × 100 m (42.64 s) relay squad.

 Jackson's subsequent success has been credited with prompting college football programs to take more interest in players in the Las Vegas area.
 This success also led to Jackson's induction into the Southern Nevada Sports Hall of Fame in 2011.